 Providing patients with diagnosis and treatment, emergency rooms are primary care facilities that handle a wide range of urgent conditions.
 In ERs, emergency medical technicians bring patients into the care of doctors and nurses.
-Careers in emergency medicine require various amounts of education.
+Careers in emergency medicine require various amounts of education, from a bachelor's degree in emergency medical care to a doctorate.
 Health care providers in emergency rooms work under time constrictions and perform triage, the prioritization of patients and medical supplies.

 In emergency rooms (ERs), doctors perform medical tests on patients in order to diagnose conditions such as poisoning or heart attack.
 Emergency room physicians also write prescriptions and perform complicated medical procedures, such as suturing deep cuts.
 One of the most important functions of emergency room doctors is triage: evaluating patients to determine who needs help most urgently.
 This allows them to maximize the efficiency of treatment and medical supplies.

-There are relatively few ER doctors.
-According to the American Medical Association (www.ama.org), nearly four percent of doctors are emergency medicine physicians.
-Employment opportunities for physicians may expand significantly in the near future.
-The U.S. Bureau of Labor Statistics predicts that the number of doctors working in the U.S. will grow 22% between 2008 and 2018.
+The average salary for physicians and surgeons was $203,880 in 2018, according to the BLS.
+Employment opportunities for physicians may expand significantly in the near future, due to the aging population.
+The U.S. Bureau of Labor Statistics predicts that the number of doctors and surgeons working in the U.S. will grow 13% between 2016 and 2026.

 Someone interested in becoming an emergency room physician must complete substantial amounts of formal education.
 Students applying to medical school generally earn a bachelor's degree in a science field, like chemistry or biology.
 Near the end of their undergraduate coursework, students must take the Medical College Admission Test (MCAT) as they apply to medical school.

 Medical school applications are strongly competitive.
-According to the Association of American Medical Colleges, in 2009, only 43.5% of medical school applicants became medical students.
 Students pursuing a Doctor of Medicine (M.D.) degree take intensive courses in anatomy, biochemistry and pharmacology.
 Following medical school, emergency room-bound doctors complete an emergency medicine residency program lasting three or more years.